Romania president re-appoints arch rival Ponta as PM

 Underlining Basescu's reluctance to name Ponta, he announced the decision in a press statement rather than the usual speech at his Bucharest presidential palace.
 Any renewal of Basescu's feud with Ponta could leave him at risk of impeachment again.

+The USL's majority mean it could try to pass changes to the constitution such as limiting the president's powers, although any such move would need backing in a national referendum.

-But Ponta has a tricky juggling act to perform.
-He wants to ease austerity and revitalise an economy that is expected to grow only 0.4 percent this year, but must keep the IMF on side and make long-term reforms such as selling inefficient state companies.
+Ponta has a tricky juggling act to perform.
+He must implement austerity measures as well as long-term reforms such as selling inefficient state companies, while keeping the IMF on side and revitalising an economy that is expected to grow only 0.4 percent this year.

 "Unfortunately Romanian policymakers across the political spectrum have done very little to get the Romanian economy out of the crisis," said Danske Bank chief analyst Lars Christensen.